 Goodbye, winter.
 Be gone and take your polar vortex with you!
 Hello, spring.
 Bring the warm temperatures and sunshine, but take it easy on the pollen count, OK?

 The truth is, there isn’t much we can do about plants and trees releasing pollen into the air.
-While this natural flowering process gives rise to all the beautiful vegetation that makes …Continue reading →
+While this natural flowering process gives rise to all the beautiful vegetation that makes …Click here to continue reading

 Asthma is one of the most common conditions impacting children today.
 In fact, asthma accounts for a loss of more than 10 million school days and costs parents more than $700 million due to missed work each year.

 Many parents worry about their children with asthma participating in exercise.
 As a result, these parents limit their children’s physical activity.
 The truth is, asthma diagnoses often are misunderstood.
 Having asthma should not keep children from exercising.

 To better control asthma triggers, follow these steps:

 - Ask your child’s health care provider for an asthma action plan that will help you control your child’s asthma.